For an updated version of this article read “Do Children Need To File A Tax Return To Fund Their Roth IRA? (2020).”

 This is only possible if all of their income was “earned” income.
 If they have any interest or dividend income at all, they would have to file a tax return, but if the taxable interest is less than $1,500, they can probably file with the form 1040EZ which is much simpler than the full 1040.
 It can even serve as a learning experience for them as all it requires is following simple instructions and some math skills.

-That being said, if your child’s earned income came from self-employment (like babysitting), they will still have to pay self-employment tax.
+That being said, if your child’s earned income came from self-employment (and not a household employer), they will have to pay self-employment tax.
 If their net earnings were $400 or more, they will have to file Schedule SE to calculate the self-employment tax owed and, unfortunately, they will have to file the 1040 instead of the 1040EZ.

 There is one last special rule that may arise while helping your child find earned income to fund their Roth, but it is for the benefit of the parents.
 When your child works for a business owned solely by one or both parents, then the business does not need to pay the Social Security, Medicare, or Federal Unemployment Tax (FUTA) that would normally be due on the child employee’s wages.
 This exemption from Social Security and Medicare taxes lasts until the child is 18 and the exemption from FUTA lasts until they turn 21.